 The Jefferson County Community Action Council, Inc. is a private non-profit organization, established in 1965 - one of a nationwide network of Community Action Agencies.
 As mandated by federal law, it is operated by a Board of Directors made up of one-third representation from the low-income sector; one-third governmental representation; and one-third private.
-The Chief Executive Officer, Barbara V. West, has served in her capacity since 2002.
+The Chief Executive Officer, Michael McGlumphy, has served in his capacity since 2016.

 Meeting the needs of Jefferson County residents will always be first priority for the CAC; collaboration with other community agencies has become one of the most efficient ways to accomplish this goal.
 Since the CAC competes for grants to fund its programming, it enjoys the flexibility of designing its services to fit community needs.

-All CAC services are offered to Jefferson County residents free of any charge.
-While many programs are based on income-eligibility, some are available regardless of income.
+Most CAC services are offered to Jefferson County residents free of any charge.
+Programs are based on income-eligibility.
 All participation in programming is entirely voluntary.

 Annual reporting for all agency programs is available by request.
 Requests should be directed to 740-282-0971 ext.
 110. Documents are available for review at the administrative offices of the Jefferson County CAC, Inc. located at: